Design of Innovative Machines Lab

 Xingyu Zhu - Dimensioning Mechanical Presses Driven by a Geared Five-Bar for Desired Dwell using Advanced Algebraic Techniques

 April 1: The DIMLab has a long standing interest in shape-changing mechanisms.
-A concept for a morphing wing using tensegrity is shown below.
+A concept for a morphing wing using tensegrity is shown in the video above.